abcucberkeley/Parallel_TIFF_Reader/README.md

 The mex files can be called directly from MATLAB once added to the MATLAB path.

-Windows - .mexw64
+Windows mex extentsion - .mexw64

-Linux - .mexa64
+Linux mex extentsion - .mexa64

-Mac - .mexmaci64
+Mac mex extentsion - .mexmaci64

 # MATLAB COMPILATION